s99090/ECE444-StudyBuddy/README.md

 # Usage
-To use the app online access the website at: https://study-buddy-3.herokuapp.com/
+To use the app online access the website at: https://study-buddy-3.herokuapp.com/ (Note sign up is limitied due to trail function of sendgrid, but signup is available with facebook)

 To run locally simply clone the directory and run the following commands